 - MurphyEpson shepherded 33,000 one-on-one statewide conversations about the need for prenatal care to keep Ohio babies from being born too soon, because Our Babies Count!

 - We cried when we met the families and recipients of DonateLifeOhio, while we created their campaign to encourage first time drivers to become organ donors.

 - After learning about the number of children in Columbus still living in homes full of dangerous lead paint, we launched the media and online campaign — Lead Safe Columbus.

 - We empowered women to re-take control of their lives and call the domestic abuse helpline staffed by what is now the Center for Women and Families.

 We love engaging “passionate people”.
-Okay, they can sound a little angry sometimes, but we’ve facilitated balanced conversations around tough, controversial issues.
-We distill complex subject matters into digestible information that informs the public and creates change.
-We specialize in bringing down the heat so communities can get things done coolly with public input and support.
+Okay, they can sound a little angry sometimes, but we’ve facilitated positive conversations around tough, controversial issues.
+We distill complex subject matters into digestible information so the public can provide informed input.
+We specialize in bringing down the heat so the public can shape and improve their own communities.

-- After learning that only one resident in three was satisfied with the Powell’s efforts to manage the flow traffic within the community, MurphyEpson lead the effort to engage and inform residents with our development of the Keep Powell Moving campaign.
+- After learning that only 1 in 3 residents were satisfied with Powell’s traffic flow, MurphyEpson lead the effort to engage and inform residents with our development of the Keep Powell Moving campaign.

-- Our communications strategy, The Columbus Downtown Plan, built confidence in the future of downtown Columbus which led to a massive overhaul and turned our city center into a dynamic 24/7 place to live, work and play.
+- Our communications strategy for The Columbus Downtown Plan built confidence in the future of downtown Columbus.
+This led to a massive overhaul and turned our city center into a dynamic 24/7 place to live, work and play.
 The plan attracted more than a billion dollars in investment.

 - We named the Scioto Mile as we worked with the former Columbus Mayor, Michael Coleman, to bring swagger to our city.